miguelcarmona23/Threadbeast-Email/README.md

 # Threadbeast Email

-This a Promotional HTML Email for a clothing company their box subscription/
+This is a Promotional HTML Email for a clothing box subscription for a clothing company.

 ## Built With